Klein, Thorpe & Jenkins provides customized legal representation to a variety of special districts, including:

-We regularly assist our clients in addressing the legal complexities and requirements associated with budget, bonds, tax levy, debt financing, and other specialized financial issues, including tax increment financing, special assessments, special service areas, downtown redevelopment projects, and developer incentive agreements.
+We regularly assist our clients in addressing the legal complexities and requirements associated with budget, bonds, tax levy, debt financing and other specialized financial issues, including tax increment financing, special assessments, special service areas and the impacts of downtown redevelopment projects and developer incentive agreements.

 Zoning and Development

 We have counseled our municipal and special district clients in the need for or impacts of annexation, zoning, subdivision, construction and general community growth.

 Labor and Employment Law